Elimination case studies

 - The case studies for Bhutan, Cape Verde, Malaysia, Philippines, Sri Lanka and Turkey present lessons from countries that are making remarkable progress towards malaria free-status.

 The series brings together insight and evidence that other malaria-endemic countries can use for their own malaria programmes.
 Many of the details in these case studies have never before been widely available in the public domain.
-The series is being supported through a grant from the Bill & Melinda Gates Foundation.
+The series was supported through a grant from the Bill & Melinda Gates Foundation.